jkriege2/JKQtPlotter/examples/test_user_interaction/README.md

 There are several options to zoom, using the mouse:
 * using the mouse wheel
-* with double-click actions ClickZoomsOut, ClickZoomsIn
+* with double-click actions jkqtpdcaClickZoomsOut, jkqtpdcaClickZoomsIn
 * using the context menu (or the toolbar)<br>
   ![](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/zoomin_mouse_contextmenu.gif)